espinbrandon49/easy-access-weather/README.md

   - accessing and manipulating form data, HTML, element values, element attributes, and computed/defined styling to dynamically receive input, render outputs, and store information

 * Used console extensively to:
-  - diagnose problems with my JavaScript
+  - diagnose problems with my script
   - view the results of my functions before I inserted into the application.
   - ensure my code is executing in the right order by inspecting the variables in console at certain moments of time